manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 In this case, named arguments make it clear which values are being assigned to which parameters, improving the overall readability of the code.

-You can also mix positional and named arguments, but named arguments must come after positional arguments.
+You can also reorder named arguments and mix positional and named arguments, but named arguments must come after positional arguments.
 ```java
 new Pizza(Large, cheese:Fresco, sauce:Chili);
 ```